top of page

 Diversity and Inclusion

-While we are a Catholic faith-based school, we welcome non-Catholics and are inclusive of all faiths in our community.
-The Sisters, staff, and students at St Elizabeth represent a multitude of cultural backgrounds working toward a common goal, with respect and appreciation for each other’s differences.
+While we are a Catholic faith-based school, we welcome non-Catholics and are inclusive of all faiths within our community.
+The Sisters, staff, and students at St. Elizabeth represent a multitude of cultural backgrounds, working toward a common goal with respect and appreciation for each other’s differences.

 Our History

-In 1972, Mario Montessori, son of Maria Montessori, and his wife, visited the school.
+In 1972, Mario Montessori, the son of Maria Montessori, and his wife visited the school.

 In 2001, a large expansion project began.
-The new wing added classrooms, labs and common areas that allowed the school to accommodate an elementary education program.
+The new wing added classrooms, labs, and common areas, allowing the school to expand its elementary education program.

-Our school continues to grow and thrive as we confront new challenges in our ever-changing world.
+Our school continues to grow and thrive as we meet new challenges in an ever-changing world.

 Our Heritage